belkosyak/repo-search-app/.aicontext/STYLING_IMPLEMENTATION_PLAN.md

 ### Overview

-**Important Note:** Neither Catalyst UI nor Headless UI provide built-in theme management components or infrastructure.
-Both libraries are designed to work with Tailwind CSS's dark mode feature, which uses the `dark:` variant and requires the `dark` class to be applied to a root element (typically `<html>` or `<body>`).
+**Important Note:** DaisyUI components are designed to work with Tailwind CSS's dark mode feature and DaisyUI's theme system, which uses the `dark:` variant and requires the `dark` class to be applied to a root element (typically `<html>` or `<body>`).

-- **Catalyst UI:** Provides styled components built on Headless UI and Tailwind CSS, but does not include theme management infrastructure
+- **DaisyUI:** Provides styled components built with Tailwind CSS and includes theme management capabilities
-- **Headless UI:** Provides unstyled, accessible components without theme management capabilities
-- **Implementation Approach:** Custom React Context-based solution that works with Tailwind CSS's `class` strategy (already configured in `tailwind.config.js`)
+- **Implementation Approach:** Custom React Context-based solution that works with Tailwind CSS's `class` strategy (already configured in `tailwind.config.js`) and DaisyUI's theme system

 **Alternative Libraries (Optional):**